MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-depreciation-methods.md

 [!include [banner](../includes/banner.md)]

-This topic describes the various methods that can be used for fixed asset depreciation for Russia and their implementation in the aplication.
+This topic describes the various methods that can be used for fixed asset depreciation for Russia and their implementation in the application.
 The process of calculating monthly depreciation can be done in several ways.
 In tax accounting and accounting, there are a linear and non-linear depreciation calculation methods.

 ## Linear and non-linear depreciation methods